-In this article, we will discuss visual learners’ characteristics and share some tips for visual learners, so keep reading if you want to learn more about this topic.
+In this article, we will discuss all the characteristics of visual learners and share some tips for visual learners, so keep reading if you want to learn more about this topic.

 Types of Learners

 When grasping information, students employ different methods based on what suits them best.
-At the core, the most popular learning style classifications are based on the VARK theory.
-According to this theory, there are four types of learners: visual, auditory, reading-and-writing, and kinesthetic.
+The most popular learning style classifications are based on the VARK theory.
+According to this theory, there are four of ways of learning:

-Auditory learners learn through hearing and listening.
+• Auditory learning means learning through hearing and listening.
 Students using this method comprehend and remember what they hear more quickly.

 What Is Visual Learning?